vonum/book-shelf/README.md

 -  Test-Driving Javascript Applications - Rapid, Confident, Maintainable Code
 - *NoSQL Distilled - A Brief Guide to the Emerging World of Polyglot Persistence
 -  SSH Mastery - OpenSSH, PuTTY, Tunnels and Keys
+- *Practical Object-Oriented Design in Ruby - An Agile Primer

 #### Books to Read: